cmhungsteve/Awesome-Transformer-Attention/README.md

 # Ultimate-Awesome-Transformer-Attention [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-A comprehensive paper list of Vision Transformer/Attention. <br>
+This repo contains a comprehensive paper list of **Vision Transformer & Attention**, including papers, codes, and related websites. <br>
+This list is maintained by [Min-Hung Chen](https://minhungchen.netlify.app/). (*Actively* keep updating) <br>
-If you find some ignored papers, *feel free to open issues or create pull requests*. <br>
+If you find some ignored papers, feel free to *open issues* or *create pull requests*. <br>
-We appreciate contributions in any form. <br>
+We appreciate contributions in any form to make this list more comprehensive. <br>
-(Actively keep updating)
+If you find this repository useful, please consider [citing](#citation) and STAR this list. <br>

 ---
 ## Overview